lutfiqaraman/paymentsystem/frontend/README.md

-# Payment
+# Payment System

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+The payment system is a simple system that has accounts, transactions, and invoices.

 ## Development server